stnolting/neorv32/README.md

 Create a new project with your FPGA design tool of choice.
 Add all the `*.vhd` files from the [`rtl/core`](https://github.com/stnolting/neorv32/blob/master/rtl) folder to this project.
 Make sure to add these files to a **new design library** called `neorv32`.

-You can either instantiate the [processor's top entity](https://github.com/stnolting/neorv32#top-entity) in your own project or you can use a simple [test setup](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) (from the project's
-[`rtl/top_templates`](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates) folder) as top entity.
+You can either instantiate the [processor's top entity](https://github.com/stnolting/neorv32#top-entity) or one of its [wrappers](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates) in your own project.
+If you just want to try out the processor, you can use the simple [test setup](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) as top entity.

 This test setup instantiates the processor and implements most of the peripherals and some ISA extensions.
 Only the UART lines, clock, reset and some GPIO output signals are propagated as actual entity signals.
 Basically, it is a FPGA "hello world" example: